WPS/egon.io-website/_pages/howto_v2.md

 ## Touch Support

-Egon does **not** support touch devices.
-Previous versions (v2.0 and v1.x) did work on touch devices to some extent because they were built on top of a modeling framework with basic touch support.
+We do **not** actively support touch devices.
+Egon.io v2.0 (and v1.x) does work on touch devices so some extent because it is built on top of a modeling framework with basic touch support.
 However, this framework has completely dropped its support for touch devices in recent versions.